fubark/cyber/docs/hugo/content/docs/toc/modules.md

 print math.cos(0)
 ```

-When the alias needs to be renamed, the import specifier comes after the alias name and must be a string literal.
+When the imported alias needs to be renamed, the import specifier comes after the alias name and must be a string literal.
 ```cy
 import m 'math'
 print m.random()